ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-location-api.html.markdown

 Xtify lets you send geolocation targeted notifications.
 To do this, you will need to do things in your App as well as in Xtify.

 ##Testing in a regular browser
-One thing that we found very useful early on was to be able to test things our from your App running on your desktop, rather than as a Native app.
-This let's you test out the actual Xtify console.
+One thing that we found very useful early on was to be able to test things out from your App running on your desktop, rather than as a Native app.
+This lets you test out the actual Xtify console.

 We have made this very easy indeed.
 All you do is make the following call, supplying a latitude and a longitude parameter as well as an optional callback function to monitor error or success.